alphagov-mirror/paas-spring-music/scenarios/scenario-03/readme.md

 # Scenario 3
-In this section we will "dockerise" our application and run it locally.
+In this section we will "dockerize" our application and run it locally.
 You have to have `docker` installed in your environment to accomplish this section - installation of docker is not in scope of this tutorial, please refer to https://docs.docker.com/get-docker/ for more details.

 ## Build Docker Image
 We will use the application that we've built in [Scenario 1](../scenario-01/readme.md)